juaneacha/whats-with-a-broken-car/README.md

   - Calculating Fields

 - Problem Statement
-  - Is it a good idea to buy a new car in 2024?
+  - How to reduce the number of complaints surrounding new car purchases?
   - What are some of the problems with new cars?
   - What makes a good car?

 ----
 # Data Preprocessing
 - Data Collection
   - The dataset used for this project was created by The National Highway Traffic Safety Administration.
-The dataset is a collection of complains posted by vehicle owners.
+The dataset is a collection of complaints posted by vehicle owners.
 It contains 19 classes and 76,383 observations.
-Some of the features include manufacturer’s name, model, model year, mileage, description of the complain, and so on.
+Some of the features include the manufacturer’s name, model, model year, mileage, description of the complain, and so on.
 The file for this dataset can be found at: https://www.nhtsa.gov/nhtsa-datasets-and-apis

 - Data Cleaning
   - Data points are evaluated for correctness, datatypes, and overall uniformity